We ALL Got Rhythm

 In-school & after school dance programs in Chicago

-If you are interested in bringing rhythm to YOUR school, or would be interested in funding CHRP’s programs for public school students, please contact:
+If you are interested in bringing rhythm to yout school, or would be interested in funding CHRP’s programs for public school students, please contact:

-CHRP provides lecture-demonstrations and master classes in K-12 settings through our city-wide “We All Got Rhythm” and Stomping Grounds festival outreach programs.
+CHRP provides rhythm-based, lecture-demonstrations and master classes in K-12 settings throughout Chicago.

-“Ignition” moments expand the minds and imaginations of students who have never had access to percussive dance.
-Almost every great artist can point to an epiphanal moment that led to a lifetime of artistic practice.
-While deep engagement is important, we do not discount the broad impact of “ignition” opportunities.
+“Ignition” moments expand the minds and imaginations of students who have had little or no access to percussive dance.
+Almost every great artist can point to a moment that led to a lifetime of artistic practice.
+While deep engagement is important, we do not discount the deep impact of “ignition” opportunities.

-We also offer extended 8-week to year-round residencies which can occur during or after-school.
+We also offer extended residencies during or after-school.
 These programs are supported in part by the Creative Schools Fund and individual donors.

 CHRP’s in-school/after-school education programs help to level the playing field at a critical early age for underserved Chicago young people attending public schools that lack sufficient funds to offer high-quality, standards-based dance education programming.
 CHRP’s partner schools are located across Chicago.